Smartmayukh/Leetcode-Solutions-Mayukhmali/Sorting/README.md

 - WIill try solving the above problem using Kadane's Algorithm

-- in STL there is partial sorting algorithm
+- in STL there is partial sorting algorithm ans nth_element